How to Prepare for a Grand Canyon Hiking Trip

 Elevations along the North Kaibab Trail range from 2,400 feet to 8,200 feet, so the air is thin here; thinner—even at the bottom of the Canyon—than at the high point of 35 states.
 Humidity in the Canyon usually ranges from 10 to 30 percent, while most of the country experiences humidity over 40 percent.
 The vertical distance from river to rim is 4,500 feet on the south side, 5,800 feet on the north.
 Where else can you get that kind of vertical, dryness, and thin air during one hike?
 You often can’t.

-Still, we can do our best to emulate Canyon conditions.
+We can do our best to emulate Canyon conditions though.
 And if you’ve put in the miles, you’ll have a mental edge, which is the most important element of all.
-Follow these tips to get ready for your Grand Canyon hiking trip, and you’ll likely have energy left for inspiration.
+Follow these tips to get ready for your Grand Canyon hiking trip, and the challenge will be inspiring, not crippling.

 1) Break in your footwear.
 Don’t wait to discover a blister from those new boots when you’re halfway into the Canyon.